 While you can get a great starting point on your own, calculating your home’s power needs is only one piece of the puzzle.
 Sizing and installing a generator involves your home’s entire electrical system, fuel lines, and local regulations.
 A professional assessment is the best way to ensure you get a safe, reliable system that’s perfectly matched to your home and budget.
 Think of it as getting an expert opinion before making a major home improvement investment.

-The Benefits of Working with a Certified Generac Dealer
+Why Work with a Certified Generac Dealer?

 Working with a certified dealer means you’re getting more than just a generator; you’re getting a complete, tailored solution.
 A professional will provide a detailed assessment that covers everything needed for a successful installation.
 This includes items you might not have considered, like a concrete pad for the unit to sit on, an automatic transfer switch, or even a necessary upgrade to your electrical panel or propane tank.
 They will evaluate your home, confirm your power needs, and give you a clear, all-inclusive estimate that covers labor, materials, and permits.
 This transparency ensures there are no surprises down the road.